raganwald/raganwald.github.com/_posts/2014-04-26-what-does-javascript-value.md

   //=> 'hello'
 {% endhighlight %}

-We're treating the `undo` function like any other value and putting it in a property.
-We could stick functions into an array if we wanted:
+We could stick functions into an array if we wanted (well, *references to functions*):

 {% highlight javascript %}
 var stack = {